-There is increasing concern on the evidence of current energy policies in both developed and developing economies, that greenhouse gas emissions will not be reduced sufficiently fast to avoid the effects of climate change.
+There is increasing concern, on the evidence of current energy policies in both developed and developing economies, that greenhouse gas emissions will not be reduced sufficiently fast to avoid the effects of climate change.
 Climate projections show in some regions the increased likelihood of intense heat waves accompanied by droughts, or violent storms, flooding, etc. Such effects could undermine the output of thermal power plants, and nuclear power plants (NPPs) in particular, which require large quantities of water for cooling.
-Safety or environmental considerations due to extreme weather conditions may also lead to throttling or the shut down of power plants at an economic cost to the owners.
+Safety or environmental considerations due to extreme weather conditions may also lead to throttling or shut down of power plants, at an economic cost to the owners.
 Events such as the heat waves that hit Europe in 2003 and 2006, and more recently the United States in 2012 have shown that nuclear power operation can indeed be affected by cooling water availability issues.
 Storms, such as the tropical storm Sandy that hit the East Coast of the United States in October 2012 can also be a matter for concern, as they can undermine the integrity of the transmission network or, through flooding and transport of debris, challenge the operation of the cooling systems.
 In either case, the operation of NPPs can also be affected by such extreme climatic events.

 Mr Henri Paillère